 These Class 12 English Chapter 4 The Rattrap NCERT Solutions are reviewed by senior English educators at Collegedunia, mapped to the 2026-27 Flamingo print, and cross-checked against five years of CBSE Board and CUET (UG) papers.

-The Rattrap is a short story by Swedish Nobel laureate Selma Lagerlof.
-She translates a folk parable into a chapter about loneliness, dignity, and the redemptive power of kindness.
-The solutions below preserve textual evidence for every long-answer claim.
-That is how CBSE expects literature answers in 2026-27.
+The Rattrap is a short story by Swedish Nobel laureate Selma Lagerlof about loneliness, dignity, and the power of kindness.
+The solutions below keep textual evidence for every long-answer claim, the way CBSE expects literature answers in 2026-27.

 The Rattrap NCERT Solutions - Class 12 English (Core)